General Agreement – General payment service agreement, applied to the Merchant.

 2. Using this service, all conditions of the General agreement and additional conditions laid down in this Supplement are applied to the Merchant.
 Concepts of this Supplement are used in the meaning indicated in the General agreement.

 3. Payment collection methods are provided here.
-Specific payment collection methods are selected by the Merchant on his/ her Account when submitting the Project.
-If specific personal data of a Buyer is required in order for the Merchant to execute his/ her activity (e.g. personal ID number), the Merchant shall inform Paysera thereof and order the specific Buyer data transmission service.
-The Merchant ensures that s/he has the right to collect such data and processes them in line with the requirements set forth by legal acts.
+Specific payment collection methods are selected by the Merchant on their Account when submitting the Project.
+If specific personal data of a Buyer is required in order for the Merchant to execute their activity (e.g. personal ID number), the Merchant shall inform Paysera thereof and order the specific Buyer data transmission service.
+The Merchant ensures that they have the right to collect such data and processes them in line with the requirements set forth by legal acts.
 Paysera has the right to refuse to provide specific Buyer personal data, if it violates personal data protection requirements.

-4. In order to use this service, the Merchant shall submit to Paysera his/ her Project and other documents required by Paysera.
+4. In order to use this service, the Merchant shall submit to Paysera their Project and other documents required by Paysera.

 5. Paysera has the right to refuse to confirm the Project and provide the service to the Merchant without explanation.